 The DMPS Gifted and Talented Department screens students each year in the fall for possible identification and subsequent gifted and talented programming and services.

-Overview of Identification Protocol (September – December)
+Overview of Identification Protocol (September-May)

 A request for screening by the gifted and talented department may be submitted by a parent, teacher, school counselor, the student him/herself, the building GT consultant, or a school administrator.
-A formal “Request for Screening” packet includes the official request form, an observation form completed by the referee, as well as any supporting data he or she wishes.
+A formal “Request for Screening” packet includes the official request form, an observation form completed by the nominator, as well as any supporting data he or she wishes.

-The portfolio is designed to provide a holistic look at each student’s strengths and needs, based upon on the age and grade of the student, the school the student attends, and the preferences of the school administrator(s) in the student’s school.
+The portfolio is designed to provide a holistic look at each student’s strengths and needs, based upon on the age and grade of the student, the school the student attends, and the preferences of the instructional leaders in the student’s school.
 The screening committee in each school then meets to examine all submitted portfolios, determines which students’ needs are already being met in the regular classroom, and which students should be recommended for further assessment by the school’s assigned district GT consultant.

 Those students the committee refers for further assessment are interviewed by the building consultant, and are administered those standardized and non-standardized assessments supported by gifted education research which the consultant believes will most fully reveal each student’s strengths and needs.
 At the conclusion of all testing building consultants communicate with parents, administrators and classroom teachers regarding the results of the identification process and recommendations when identifications are made.
-In all cases, programs and services are determined by need and potential benefit, not the identification
+In all cases, programs and services are determined by need and potential benefit, not merely the identification.